parasoft/run-dottest-action/README.md

 ```

 #### Configuring a dotTEST Test Configuration
 Code analysis with dotTEST is performed by using a test configuration - a set of static analysis rules that enforce best coding practices.
-Parasoft dotTEST ships with a wide range of [build-in test configurations](https://docs.parasoft.com/display/DOTTEST20202/Built-in+Test+Configurations).
+Parasoft dotTEST ships with a wide range of [built-in test configurations](https://docs.parasoft.com/display/DOTTEST20221/Built-in+Test+Configurations).
 To specify a test configuration directly in your workflow, add the `testConfig` parameter to the `Run Parasoft dotTEST` action and specify the URL of the test configuration you want to use:

 ```yaml